pabtomas/flagbox/DOCUMENTATION.md

 <img src="/media/2boxes.png">
 </br>

-With these two boxes you just have to use `,?` and `?,` to switch box and use `,` alias for the directory you need to go.
+With these two boxes you just have to use `,?` and `?,` to switch between them and use `,` alias for the directory you need to go.

-If you need to delete a box, you have to empty it and use the full question marks alias on it:
+If you need to delete a box, **you have to empty it and use the full question marks alias on it**:

 </br>
 <img src="/media/deletebox.png">